openharmony/docs/en/application-dev/reference/apis/js-apis-fileio.md

 isFIFO(): boolean

-Checks whether the current directory entry is a named pipe (or FIFO).
+Checks whether this directory entry is a named pipe (or FIFO).
 Named pipes are used for inter-process communication.

 **System capability**: SystemCapability.FileManagement.File.FileIO